LiderTeknolojiGelistirme/XR4MCR/README.md

 XRInputManager processes raw inputs from physical XR controllers, providing a standardized interface to other components of the application.
 This component abstracts the input differences between different XR devices, providing a device-independent interaction system.

-TABLE 5.22: Types of Interactions Handled by XRInputManager
+Table 22: Types of Interactions Handled by XRInputManager

 | **Interaction Type** | **Usage Area** | **Example Scenario** |
 | --- | --- | --- |